cetic/unikernels/README.md

 #### [Nanos Unikernel](https://www.nanovms.com/)

 Made by [NanoVMs](https://www.nanovms.com/), industry-ready unikernel provider.
 Unlike others that require porting, this runs any valid ELF binary.
-And can also run other JIT compiled languages like Python, Node, PHP etc. For now, it only runs on KVM/QEMU hypervisor, but they say that they do have plans on adding more.
+And can also run other JIT compiled languages like Python, Node, PHP etc. For now, it runs on the KVM/QEMU hypervisor and Xen so supports both AWS && Google Cloud as well, but they say that they do have plans on adding more.
-However, this project is not open source, but it provides a compilation and orchestration tool called [Ops](http://ops.city/) which is open source and maintained on [GitHub](https://github.com/nanovms/ops)
+The kernel is open source and found at [Github](https://github.com/nanovms/nanos) and it provides a compilation and orchestration tool called [Ops](http://ops.city/) which is open source and maintained on [GitHub](https://github.com/nanovms/ops)

 #### [OSv](http://osv.io/)